simon-weber/gmusicapi/README.md

 ##Usage

 gmusicapi.api.Api is the user-facing interface.
 To get started, install the dependencies and see example.py.
 For more information, see the [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest) and testing code.
+In addition, Michal Odnous has built [an example](https://github.com/odiroot/Unofficial-Google-Music-API/blob/mo-sandbox/example_play.py) that will play songs from your library.

 ##Dependencies